 - Board of Negotiation – If the parties cannot agree on compensation, either party may apply to the Board of Negotiation for a meeting to try to resolve the issue.
 This meeting facilitates without prejudice settlement discussions.
 See Sections 26 and 27 of Expropriations Act

-- Hearing Before the Ontario Municipal Board – If compensation remains outstanding, either party can apply to the Ontario Municipal Board to have compensation determined through a binding order.
+- Hearing Before the Local Planning Appeal Tribunal – If compensation remains outstanding, either party can apply to the Local Planning Appeal Tribunal to have compensation determined through a binding order.
 This process is similar to a court trial.
 See Sections 26 and 29 of Expropriations Act

 - Damages under the Expropriations Act – To make an owner whole, the Expropriations Act requires an expropriating authority to pay full and fair compensation to an owner that includes: